karthikricssion/karthyk.dev/src/writings/2020-06-22-understanding-basics-concepts/index.md

 #### Learn by doing
 [exercism.io](https://exercism.io/tracks/javascript)

-As you can see there are vast amount of useful and good information to get started with what ever you wish to learn.
-After gathering so many information I am going to stop adding until I personally go through all the resources which I have added.
+As you can see there are vast amount of information to get started with anything you wish to learn.
+After gathering so many information I am going to hold, adding resources until I personally go through all.
 Below is the order am following.
-I will update on the go.
+I will update order on the go.

-- [ ] JavaScript for Everyone
+[ ] JavaScript for Everyone